 - Funding: E.E.
 Just Summer Interns will receive a stipend to support full-time research (for 10 weeks) in a STEM field during the summer

 - Community: E.E.
-Just Summer Interns will participate in some aspects of Dartmouth Adventures in STEM (August 12- 17, 2018)
+Just Summer Interns will participate in some aspects of Dartmouth Adventures in STEM (early August 2020)

 - Final Report: A final report summarizing your experience and scientific findings

-- February 22, 2019: Deadline to submit the online recommendation request form with the name and email address of two Dartmouth faculty who have agreed to write recommendations on your behalf:
+- March 30, 2020: Deadline for candidate to submit the Mentor & Faculty Recommendation Request Form with the name and email address of two Dartmouth faculty who have agreed to write recommendations on your behalf:

 - Faculty Reference: A Dartmouth faculty member who is familiar with your academic work and/or your academic and career goals